Information Notice No. 99-25: Year 2000 Contingency Planning Activities

 Nuclear power plant licensees will be contacted by the HOC for plant status beginning at approximately 15 minutes past midnight in the particular facility's time zone.
 The information that will be collected at that time will be similar to that gathered during the daily plant status call, except that the NRC will also be collecting data regarding any major Y2K transition anomalies noted by the facility, such as grid stability problems.
 This information will immediately be entered into the YEWS and will be shared will all users.

 The NRC staff is proposing interim staff guidance on the process for the NRC to exercise enforcement discretion in certain situations in which power reactor licensees encounter Y2K-associated compliance problems in the Y2K transition period or in other key rollover periods.
 The exercise of enforcement discretion may support a licensee's decision to keep the plant in operation, if the licensee has determined that safety will not be unacceptably affected, in order to help maintain electrical grid stability and reliability.
 This proposed interim enforcement policy would provide for the exercise of enforcement discretion to address noncompliance with license conditions, including technical specifications (TSs), because of Y2K transition or rollover issues.
 The interim enforcement policy would apply to situations in which plant operation is needed to help maintain the stability and reliability of the electrical power supply system, even when license conditions, including TSs, would require a plant shutdown.
-If such situations occur, licensees would be expected to follow the existing guidance in NRC Inspection Manual Part 9900 for Notices of Enforcement Discretion, which is available at http://www.nrc.gov/NRC/IM/noed.html, to the maximum extent practicable, particularly regarding a safety determination and notification of NRC.
-The staff's interim enforcement discretion policy is available at http://www.nrc.gov/NRC/COMMISSION/SECYS/1999-135scy.html.
+If such situations occur, licensees would be expected to follow the existing guidance in NRC Inspection Manual Part 9900 for Notices of Enforcement Discretion, to the maximum extent practicable, particularly regarding a safety determination and notification of NRC.
+See the staff's Interim Enforcement Discretion Policy.

 If you have any questions about the information in this notice, please contact one of the technical contacts listed below.